andreabresolin/KotlinCoroutinesExamples/README.md

 The main purpose of this project is showing how Kotlin coroutines can be used creatively to overcome the limits of the traditional asynchronous programming with callbacks.
 By applying coroutines to Android, we can go further and get rid of the limits of MVP and MVVM architectures to get the best of both.

 The architecture of this app is _MVP Clean_ where the presenter can also be used as a _ViewModel_.
-The presenter is in fact an extension of [_ViewModel_](https://developer.android.com/topic/libraries/architecture/viewmodel.html) so its lifecycle matches the one of the _ViewModel_, but can interact directly with the view without leaking it and allowing it to be replaced transparently.
+The presenter is in fact a subclass of [_ViewModel_](https://developer.android.com/topic/libraries/architecture/viewmodel.html) so its lifecycle matches the one of the _ViewModel_, but can interact directly with the view without leaking it and allowing it to be replaced transparently.

 This is a work in progress that can surely be improved, but will hopefully give you some new ideas to work with Kotlin coroutines.